Skip to Content

 Salmon Salad with Lemon and Dill

-Use pre-cooked chicken or even canned.
+Use pre-cooked or canned chicken.
 Serve with bread and fruit.

 **Uses no perishable ingredients, no cooler needed